evkx/evkx.github.io/content/models/tesla/model_3/Model_3_Long_Range/_index.md

 ## Performance

-The Tesla Model 3 Long Range has a maximum power of 324 KW (441 hp/435 bhp).
-The total torque is 493 nm (364 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 4.4 seconds.
-The top speed is 201 km/h.
+The Tesla Model 3 Long Range has a maximum power of 324 KW (441 hp/435 bhp) and a total torque of 493 nm (364 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 4.4 seconds and has a top speed of 201 km/h (124.9 mph).

 ## Battery, range, and charging